 Effective January, 2017, the vast majority of our subsidiaries are self-insured for professional and general liability exposure up to \$5 million and \$3 million per occurrence, respectively, subject to certain aggregate limitations.
 Prior to January, 2017, the vast majority of our subsidiaries were self-insured for professional and general liability exposure up to \$10 million and \$3 million per occurrence, respectively.
-These subsidiaries are provided with several excess policies through commercial insurance carriers which provide for coverage in excess of the applicable per occurrence self-insured retention or underlying policy limits up to \$250 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million, of the claims paid pursuant to the commercially insured excess coverage.
+These subsidiaries are provided with several excess policies through commercial insurance carriers which provide for coverage in excess of the applicable per occurrence self-insured retention or underlying policy limits up to \$250 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million per occurrence and in the aggregate for claims incurred from 2011 through 2013.
+We remain liable for 10%, up to an annual aggregate limitation of \$5 million (\$8.5 million for facilities located in the U.K.), of the claims paid pursuant to the commercially insured excess coverage.
 In addition, from time to time based upon marketplace conditions, we may elect to purchase additional commercial coverage for certain of our facilities or businesses.
-Our behavioral health care facilities located in the U.K. that provides for £10 million of professional liability coverage and £25 million of general liability coverage.
-The coverage for the facilities located in the U.K. acquired in late December, 2016 in connection with our acquisition of the Cambian Group, PLC's adult services division is similar to the above-mentioned U.K. insurance program.
+Our behavioral health care facilities located in the U.K. have policies through a commercial insurance carrier located in the U.K. that provides for £10 million of professional liability coverage and £25 million of general liability coverage.

-As of March 31, 2018, the total accrual for our professional and general liability claims was \$232 million, of which \$54 million was included in current liabilities.
-As of December 31, 2017, the total accrual for our professional and general liability claims was \$229 million, of which \$54 million was included in current liabilities.
+As of June 30, 2019, the total accrual for our professional and general liability claims was \$248 million, of which \$42 million was included in current liabilities.
+As of December 31, 2018, the total accrual for our professional and general liability claims was \$243 million, of which \$42 million was included in current liabilities.

-At each of March 31, 2018 and December 31, 2017, the total accrual for our workers' compensation liability claims was \$70 million, of which \$35 million is included in current liabilities.
+As of June 30, 2019, the total accrual for our workers' compensation liability claims was \$74 million, of which \$40 million was included in current liabilities.
+As of December 31, 2018, the total accrual for our workers' compensation liability claims was \$72 million, of which \$40 million was included in current liabilities.